-90,000 COMMON SHARES
+147,473 COMMON SHARES

-This Prospectus relates to 90,000 common shares, no par value ("Common Shares") of BioTime, Inc. (the "Company" or "BioTime") issuable upon the exercise of certain warrants sold to H.J.
-Meyers & Co.
-Inc. in connection with the underwriting of a public offering of Common Shares during February 1994 (the "Underwriter's Warrants").
-Holders of the Underwriter's Warrants may rely upon this Prospectus in connection with the purchase of Common Shares from the Company through the exercise of their Underwriter's Warrants.
+This Prospectus relates to 11,400 common shares, no par value ("Common Shares") of BioTime, Inc. (the "Company" or "BioTime") presently outstanding, 60,000 Common Shares issuable upon the exercise of certain warrants sold to investors who purchased BioTime Series A Convertible Preferred Shares (the "Warrants"), and 76,073 Common Shares issuable upon the exercise of certain warrants sold to the underwriter of BioTime's initial public offering of Common Shares (the "Underwriter's Warrants").
+The Company will receive none of the proceeds from the sale of the Common Shares offered and sold by the Selling Shareholders named herein.
+Holders of the Warrants and Underwriter's Warrants may also rely upon this Prospectus in connection with the purchase of Common Shares from the Company through the exercise of their Warrants or Underwriter's Warrants.
+The Warrants will expire unless exercised by 5:00 p.m.
+Pacific Standard Time on the earlier of the date 30 calendar days after the date of this Prospectus or June 30, 1996 (unless the expiration date is extended to a later date by the Company), or the day immediately preceding the date on which the Warrants are redeemed by the Company.
 The Underwriter's Warrants will expire unless exercised by 5:00 p.m.
-Eastern Standard Time on February 23, 1999.
+Eastern Standard Time on March 4, 1997.

 The Common Shares are authorized for trading on the National Association of Securities Dealers, Inc. Automated Quotations system ("NASDAQ") Small-Cap Market under the symbol BTIM and are listed for trading on the Boston Stock Exchange under the symbol BTM.
+The Selling Shareholders may sell their Common Shares from time to time at prices and on terms then prevailing, or at prices related to the then current market price, or in negotiated transactions.
+Selling Shareholders who are not brokers or dealers may pay usual and customary brokerage fees, commissions and discounts in connection with the sale of their Common Shares.